marcstober/steacc/README.md

 because that would ruin the surprise and, also, it may contain material that I can't share publicly.

+This means users can:

+* Use steacc `cs surprise.zip` to install a custom surprise package.
+* The zip should contain a `surprise.ps1` file that will be extracted to `~/.steacc/surprise/`.
+* From then on, `steacc surprise` will run their custom surprise instead of the built-in one.

 ## Change Log

 ### 2025.4.0